visiphilia/visiphilia.github.io/_posts/2016-08-03-CM-hierarchy.md

 ### Conclusion

 Yes, we validated Cleveland and McGill's hierarchy (almost) in the space of 20 minutes using crowd-sourcing!
+Thanks to all for participating!

+### Caveat

+Accuracy is not the only metric to  measure the value of data graphics.
+If that is all that is of interest a table would be superior.
+But the reader should be able to roughly return the data values, and get a larger sense of of relationships, odd sub-structures, more information.

 ### Resources